Drop test: Which is the toughest case for iPhone XR?

 All the phones were damaged from this final ball drop.

-To determine a winner, we decided to choose the phone that was least damaged overall, and that was the Zizo case.
-But in our eyes, all the phones were winners having survived the initial 20-foot drop.
+To determine a winner, we decided to choose the phone that was least damaged overall, and that was the one in the Zizo case.
+But in our eyes, all the cases were winners since their phones survived the initial 20-foot drop.

 Watch the entire event unfold in the video on this page to see all the damage and the crowd reactions.
 Plus, you can also watch the drop test on YouTube.

-If you didn't see your favorite case manufacturer in our drop test, encourage them to enter next year's competition!
+If you didn't see your favorite case manufacturers in our drop test, encourage them to enter next year's competition!

 It took us four drops to break the iPhone XR camera: We dropped a brand-new gold iPhone XS onto the sidewalk four times to find out how durable the glass is on both sides.